The following Anti-Corruption and Bribery Policy (“Policy”) was adopted by the board of directors of Morneau Shepell Inc. effective May 8, 2019.

-Failure to comply with this Policy or Anti-Corruption Laws may be grounds for disciplinary action up to and including termination of employment or other relationship with the Company, may require restitution and may lead to civil or criminal action against individual Company Personnel.
+Failure to comply with this Policy or Anti-Corruption Laws will be grounds for disciplinary action up to and including termination of employment or other relationship with the Company, may require restitution and may lead to civil or criminal action against individual Company Personnel.
 If Company Personnel are in or aware of a situation that they believe may violate or lead to a violation of this Policy, they must ask for guidance from their manager or other personnel in a superior position or follow the guidelines described under “Compliance Procedures” in the Company Code of Business Conduct and Ethics or in the Whistleblower Policy.

 The following definitions are to serve as a guide for some of the words or phrases that could otherwise be left up to interpretation.